 1. BASIS OF PRESENTATION

-The consolidated financial statements included herein have been prepared by Enron Corp.
-(Enron) without audit pursuant to the rules and regulations of the Securities and Exchange Commission (SEC). consolidated financial statements included herein have not been reviewed by an independent public accountant using professional standards and procedures for conducting such reviews, as established by generally accepted auditing standards, because of the ongoing investigation by the special committee of the Board of Directors described below.

 As discussed in Note 3, on November 8, 2001, Enron announced that it will restate its Consolidated Financial Statements for the years ended December 31, 1997 through 2000 and for the first and second quarters of 2001.
 As a result, the previously-issued financial statements for these periods and the audit reports covering the year-end financial statements for 1997 through 2000 should not be relied upon.

 As further discussed in Note 3, the Securities and Exchange Commission (SEC) has opened a formal investigation of certain related party transactions.
-Additionally, the Board of Directors has formed a special committee (Special Committee) to conduct an independent investigation and review of transactions between Enron and certain related parties.
+Additionally, the Board of Directors (Board) has formed a special committee (Special Committee) to conduct an independent investigation and review of transactions between Enron and certain related parties.
 The Special Committee also was charged with taking any disciplinary action that it deems appropriate, communicating with the SEC and recommending to the Board any other appropriate actions.
-The duration of the SEC and Special Committee's investigations, and the ultimate results of those investigations, have not yet been determined.
+The duration of the SEC and Special Committee investigations, and the ultimate results of those investigations, have not yet been determined.

-The Consolidated Financial Statements included herein have
+The consolidated financial statements included herein have been prepared by Enron Corp.
+(Enron) without audit pursuant to the rules and regulations of the SEC.
+Contrary to the rules of the SEC, the Consolidated Financial Statements included herein have not been reviewed by an independent public accountant using professional standards and procedures for conducting such reviews, as established by generally accepted auditing standards, because of the ongoing investigation by the Special Committee.

 These statements reflect all adjustments (consisting of the restatement items discussed above and in Note 3 and normal recurring entries) which are, in the opinion of management, necessary for a fair statement of the financial results for the interim periods.
-The Consolidated Financial Statements included herein have been restated to reflect the impacts of the restatements discussed in Note 3 based on Enron’s current understanding of the relevant facts as of the date of filing of this report. been restated to reflect the impacts of the restatements discussed in Note 3.
+The Consolidated Financial Statements included herein have been restated to reflect the impacts of the restatements discussed in Note 3 based on Enron’s current understanding of the relevant facts as of the date of filing of this report.
 For the impacts on Enron’s Consolidated Financial Statements for the years ended December 31, 1997 through 2000 and for the first and second quarters of 2001, see Note 3.
+It is possible that the investigation by the Special Committee will identify additional or different information concerning these matters which will require additional or different restatements.
+Consistent with SEC requirements for interim reporting, certain information and notes normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations, although Enron believes that the disclosures are adequate to make the information presented not misleading.

-While the restatement discussed in Note 3 reflects Enron’s current understanding of the relevant facts, it is possible that the Special Committee’s investigation will identify additional or different information concerning these matters and Enron cannot predict what impact the information gathered by the Special Committee may have on the financial information included in this report.
-As a result, Enron will not issue amendments to its annual report on Form 10-K for the year ended December 31, 2000, or its Quarterly Reports on Form 10-Q for the Quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the restatements of Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.
+Enron will not issue amendments to its annual report on Form 10-K for the year ended December 31, 2000, or its Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the restatements of Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.